rahmatrians/calculo/README.md

-Caculo created using React Native App
+Calculo created using React Native App

 Author by RahmatRians